Overview

 General bachelors' degrees are normally taken over three years and require a minimum of 360 points.
 At least 180 of these points must be above 100-level, and at least 72 must be at 300-level in your major subject.

-There must be a major subject in every general degree, which means that you must satisfy the requirements specified for that subject.
+In most cases these degrees require a major subject or endoresement, which means that you must satisfy the requirements specified for that subject.

 In a BA, MusB, BPA, BTheol, BSc, BCom, BEntr, BHealSc, BACom, BASc or BComSc degree you also have the option of having a minor subject specified.